illinois/queue/README.md

   - Access the queue from a browser at `localhost:3000`
   - You can run it on a different port by setting the `PORT` environment variable

-### Production config
+### Builing and running for production

 Run `npm run build` to build assets for production; read more about the build process [in the docs](docs/Build.md).
 Run `npm run start` to start the application.

-Several configuration options are exposed via environment variables and `.env`:
+## Configuration

+The Queue can be configured via a variety of environment variables:

 - `PORT`: controls which port the app will be served from.
 - `BASE_URL`: allows the app to be served from somewhere other than the server